Easy Chicken Pot Pie Casserole

 Instructions

-• Heat the butter or oil in a medium-sized frying pan over medium heat.
+• Melt the butter in a large skillet over medium heat.

-• Add the garlic and cook for 1 minute longer.
+• Stir in the garlic and cook for 30 seconds.

 Christina’s Notes